Sugar Music

 Sugar Music is an Italian family-owned music publisher and record label, based in Milan.

-Founded by Ladislao Sugar, the company has been run by his grandson Filippo Sugar since 1997.
+Founded by singer Caterina Caselli, the company has been run by her son Filippo Sugar since 1997.

 History

-Established in 1932 by Ladislao Sugar's insight and entrepreneurial spirit, the company soon made a name for itself as the foremost independent record company in Italy, and is currently among the most prominent Italian music publishers on the European market.
-It was, until 1974, headquartered in the Galleria del Corso in the historic center of Milan.
+Sugar Music was founded in 1989 by Caterina Caselli, after the sale to Warner Music Group of CGD, a historic record company led for years by the singer's father-in-law, Ladislao Sugar, and then by Ladislao's son, Piero Sugar.

 Currently, the company serves as a creative hub run by Filippo Sugar, President and CEO, representing the third Sugar family generation.
-Filippo is the only child of Piero Sugar and Caterina Caselli, a key figure in talent scouting and record production in Italy.
+Filippo is the only child of Piero Sugar and Caselli, a key figure in talent scouting and record production in Italy.

-Sugarmusic’s catalogue include over 80,000 titles and features songwriters and composers like Ennio Morricone, Nino Rota, Luis Bacalov, Armando Trovaioli, Giancarlo Bigazzi, Umberto Tozzi, Lucio Battisti, Fred Buscaglione, Paolo Conte, and smash hits like "Gloria", "Ti amo", "Self Control", "Nessuno mi può giudicare", "Un'estate italiana", "Con te partirò/Time to Say Goodbye".
+Sugar Music’s catalogue includes over 80,000 titles and features songwriters and composers like Ennio Morricone, Nino Rota, Luis Bacalov, Armando Trovaioli, Giancarlo Bigazzi, Umberto Tozzi, Lucio Battisti, Fred Buscaglione, Paolo Conte, and smash hits like "Gloria", "Ti amo", "Self Control", "Nessuno mi può giudicare", "Un'estate italiana", "Con te partirò/Time to Say Goodbye".

-Over time, the Sugar recording label has discovered and developed global superstar Andrea Bocelli, Elisa, Negramaro, Malika Ayane, Raphael Gualazzi.
-Today, the label boasts 23 artists signed exclusively, including some of the most promising developing, Italian artists.
-These include, Madame, Speranza, Michael Leonardi, Lucio Corsi, Sissi, NYV, Fuera and Kety Fusco.
+Over time, the Sugar recording label has discovered and developed global superstar Andrea Bocelli, Elisa, Negramaro, Malika Ayane and Raphael Gualazzi.
+Today, the label boasts 23 artists signed exclusively, including Madame, Speranza, Michael Leonardi, Lucio Corsi, Sissi, NYV, Fuera and Kety Fusco.

+In 2025, Tiziano Ferro signed with the label for recording and publishing.